MAINE GENEALOGY EXPRESS

 Sangerville.

-Phineas Ames was the son of Samuel Ames and Sarah (Ball) Ames, and was born in Rutland, Mass., October 26, 1757.
+PHINEAS AMES was the son of Samuel Ames and Sarah (Ball) Ames, and was born in Rutland, Mass., October 26, 1757.

 His first service in the Continental Army appears to have been eleven days, commencing August 20, 1777.
 The battle of Bennington occurred August 16, 1777, and although the result was a complete victory for the Americans, the whole northern country was up in arms.
 Men poured in from New York and New England.
 A company was detached from Rutland to march to Bennington, and Phineas Ames was a member of this company.
 The captain was David Bent, and he was in Col. Nathan Sparhawk's regiment.
 As the British were so completely routed it was not deemed necessary to keep a large force at the place, and most of the companies ordered out for this special service were discharged and sent home.
 Ames returned to Rutland with his company after a service of eleven days.